University of Massachusetts: Dartmouth

-University of Massachusetts Lowell
+Lowell

 UMass Lowell is the product of a 1971 merger between Lowell State College (founded in 1894 as Lowell Normal School) and Lowell Technological Institute (founded in 1895 as the Lowell Textile School).
 The merged institution became the University of Lowell, with the former Lowell Tech serving as the North Campus and the former Lowell State serving as the South Campus.

-UMass Lowell is a comprehensive University with a national reputation in science, engineering, Management and technology, and committed to educating students for lifelong success in a diverse world and conducting research and outreach activities that sustain the economic, environmental and social health of the region.

-UMass Lowell is located in the Merrimack Valley, close to Boston, ocean beaches, and the mountains of New Hampshire.
-With a national reputation for education and research in science, engineering, and technology, the campus offers a number of undergraduate and graduate programs.

-Academic programs include internships, co-ops, service learning, and international education.

-UMass Lowell has a total of 18,316 students as of fall 2017 and is the fastest growing of the five UMass campuses.
-The campus offers over 120 fully accredited programs taught by 737 faculty members in five colleges.
-Most of the 75 bachelor's degree programs offer five-year Bachelor's to Master's programs.
+UMass Lowell is located in the Merrimack Valley.
+It had a total of 18,316 students as of fall 2017 and is the fastest growing of the five UMass campuses.
+The campus offers over 120 programs taught by 737 faculty members in five colleges.

-The student-to-faculty ratio is 15:1 and half of the undergraduate classes have fewer than 20 students.
-Ninety-three percent of the full-time faculty members hold the highest degree in their fields.

-There are 12 University residence halls located on the campus.
+There are 12 residence halls on the campus.
 There are more than 120 active student organizations on campus, a campus recreation center, 16 NCAA Division I sports teams that compete in the America East Conference, and the ice hockey team that competes in the Hockey East Conference.

-University of Massachusetts Chan Medical School
+Chan Medical School

-The University of Massachusetts Worcester, also known as UMass Chan Medical School or UMass Medical School is one of the fastest growing academic health science centers in the country and is home to the School of Medicine (SOM) — the Commonwealth's only public medical school — the Graduate School of Biomedical Sciences (GSBS), the Graduate School of Nursing (GSN), and a research enterprise that attracts more than $200 million in external funding annually.
+The University of Massachusetts Worcester, also known as UMass Chan Medical School or UMass Medical School is one of the fastest growing academic health science centers in the country and is home to the School of Medicine (SOM)—the Commonwealth's only public medical school—the Graduate School of Biomedical Sciences (GSBS), the Graduate School of Nursing (GSN), and a research enterprise that attracts more than $200 million in external funding annually.
+Its 63 acre campus is shared with clinical partner UMass Memorial Health Care, the region's largest employer.